gvwilson/sensibleadventures/maddy-roo/old.md

 Finally they were one heavy dash away from the 'X' on the map.
-The door in front of them looked no different from any of the others, but Dockety clacked its big manipulator a couple of times as if cracking its knuckles.
+The door in front of them looked no different from any of the others, but Dockety retracted its wheel and extended its legs.
 "Be prepared," it said quietly.
 "We may encounter opposition."